piroman99/wp-install/README.md

 You need VPS or bare iron with Ubuntu 18.04

-Yoo need login as root to this VPS
+You need login as root to this VPS

 type: